Editing Controls

 It was designed to be mnemonic not ergonomic.
 Tools you never use were right under your fingers on the keyboard taking up expensive real estate.

-There’s a good reason for that.
-Whoever designed the layout back in the 90s got it mostly right and it has barely changed in 30 years.
+Whoever designed the layout back in the 90s did a great job and it has barely changed in 30 years.

 The Avid layout prioritises speed of access to common functions.
-It doesn’t aim for quantity of functions, and isn’t interested in making it easy to learn the keys quickly.
+It doesn’t aim for quantity of functions (some functions are duplicated), and isn’t interested in making it easy to learn the keys quickly (almost nothing is mnemonically placed).

 For example, there are two sets of mark in / mark out keys.
 One set for each hand so your fingers are always close to them (E and R as well as I and O).